Get Schooled

 Complete the FAFSA

-First and foremost, if you haven't yet completed the 2024-2025 FAFSA, there's still time, but it's important to do it very soon.
-Despite challenges and delays with the new FAFSA application, completing it is still the #1 most important thing you can do to receive most forms of federal and private financial aid, such as scholarships, grants, and loans.
+If you haven't yet completed the 2025-2026 FAFSA, there's still time, but it's important to do it soon.
+While the federal FAFSA deadline is June 30, colleges and states have their own individual deadlines.
+Completing the FAFSA is the most important thing eligible students can do to receive most forms of federal, state, and institutional financial aid, such as scholarships, grants, and loans.
 Completing the FAFSA is free, safe, and can open you up to even more financial aid and college options.
-If you need help completing FAFSA, text us!
-We’re here for you.
+If you need help completing the FAFSA, text us!
+We’re here to support.

 Check your FAFSA status